-Condor has a risk management system within the Internal Audit & Risk Management function, which also takes account of human rights risks.
-The role of Condor's Human Rights Officer, who is responsible for monitoring risk management and is in contact with the various functions in the company with which there may be interfaces with regard to human rights, including modern slavery and human trafficking, is also assigned to this function.
-This ensures that human rights are taken into account in all central business processes.
+Condor has a risk management system within the Internal Audit & Risk Management function, which also takes account of human rights and environmental risks.
+The role of Condor's Human Rights Officer, who is responsible for monitoring risk management and is in contact with the various functions in the company with which there may be interfaces with regard to human rights and environmental risks, is also assigned to this function.
+This ensures that human rights and environmental risks are taken into account in all central business processes.
+For example, the Legal department, which helps with the drafting of contractual clauses, the HR department in relation to labour law and personnel-related issues, Central Purchasing and all the departments involved in procurement and purchasing processes are regularly involved.

-The Human Rights Officer reports directly to Condor's Chief Financial Officer (CFO), to whom he also reports human rights risks, any breaches of obligations and the status of risk management on an ongoing basis within the framework of the reporting line.
+The Human Rights Officer reports directly to Condor's Chief Financial Officer (CFO), to whom he also reports human rights and environmental risks, any breaches of obligations and the status of LkSG risk management on an ongoing basis within the framework of the reporting line.